 North vs. South

 It’s known as the “Rust Belt”.

 If you’re not familiar with it, well then, you've not been around very long.
 Any mechanic on the northern side of the rust belt knows it all too well.
 Rust seems to get into every knook and cranny

 Rusty undercarriage parts carry their own rules for repair.
 Such as removing a rusted away tie rod nut.
 Try as you might, the stubborn nut probably has lost the crisp edges to grip the socket with and now has become a rounded heap of unrecognizable lump of metal.
 Rather than trying to put one more socket on one of these half deteriorated nuts, the word goes out from under the lift as if the mechanic was hollering for more ammo on the front line-- “Get me the gas axe!”
 (A cutting torch for you southern boys).
 The more winters a car survives or the further north you go, the more the ol’ gas axe is as essential as a set of wrenches.
 Even though the trained mechanics from all parts of the globe have spent countless hours crafting their trade through countless training classes, there is still a profound difference between everyone depending on where they reside.
 Vehicles today, require advanced technical information and equipment to solve nearly every type of problem that can befuddle the modern car.
 But how the mechanic arrives at the repair may depend on what part of the country that particular car has been to.
 Let's face it, even with all of man's technical advancements...
 Mother Nature still rules.
 Once in awhile I've run into one of these northern cars that has crossed the line and is now transplanted into my neck of the woods.
 They are easy to spot; just put it up on the lift and you’ll know.
 Even though the engine compartment isn’t immune from the effects of salt degradation, it’s a lot more noticeable under the car.
 The amount of rusted, flaking metal, and deteriorating nuts and bolts under some of these cars is unbelievable, and some of these rusty rides aren’t that old.
 (At least I haven’t run across a pickup truck where the frame has rotted off between the bed and the cab to the point it separates in half when you put them on the lift!
 I’ve seen a few photos of these rusted through trucks.
 Yikes!)
 Since I grew up north, but moved below the rust belt line years ago, I’ve seen a lot of inventive ways people have come up with to subdue the ever encroaching rust Mother Nature has so graciously handed us.
 Undercoating, zinc plates, and some crazy electrical unit that is supposed to prevent rust from degrading the metal, just to name a few.
-As a matter of fact some manufacturers actually offer lifetime warranties against rust on their vehicles that are equipped with their own patented rust prevention systems.
+Some manufacturers actually offer lifetime warranties against rust on their vehicles that are equipped with their own patented rust prevention systems.
 Undercoating is probably the most popular.
 Works great, to a point.
 That is, until you need to replace a brake line or pull a fuel tank and that stuff is coating all the straps and bolts.
 There are so many components affected by the long cold winters and road conditions.
-From suspension parts to the engine itself.
+From suspension parts, wiring, electrical modules, brakes, to the engine itself.
 It's not just the salts that are an issue it's the weather itself.
-Back in the days when most cars were still using a single grade motor oil (I know… age check here) and you had a really cold night the engine oil would turn to molasses.
+Back in the day when most cars still used single grade motor oil (I know… age check here) and you had a really cold night the engine oil would turn to molasses.
 The engine would turn slowly as the starter would try its best to rotate this nearly frozen mechanical monster… something had to give.
-Most of the time the weak point was the starter bendix driver, other times the bendix was fine but the starter housing would snap.
-But, even in the south I've seen this happen below the rust line in any part of the south that drops below freezing.
+Most of the time it was the starter bendix drive.
+Other times the bendix was fine but the starter housing would snap.
+I've seen this happen below the rust line in any part of the south that drops below freezing.
 The further south of the rust belt you go the less snow, but more freezing rain and ice.
 It can coat everything with a thin layer of unyielding and impregnable blanket of ice.
 You can’t open a car door, and don't even think about opening the hood.
 But whatever you do, don’t turn on the wipers!
 Every year somebody will drop their car off at the shop with one of their wiper arms flopping around, while the other one scrapes across the windshield with no rubber left.
 Oh and that scar on the windshield... that'll be there as a reminder not to do that again.